 Drug testing shall be completed within 32 hours of when the incident occurred.

 Drug and alcohol testing shall be reported to the U.S. Coast Guard on form CG-2692B.
 The "Federal Chain of Custody Control Form" and the results of the alcohol test shall accompany the CG-2692B.
 Additionally, the drug test results and the Medical Review Officer's (MRO) report shall be provided to the U.S. Coast Guard when complete.

-Failure to comply with the post casualty chemical testing requirements for either alcohol or drugs can result in a Class I civil penalty of $7,000 per violation and could also lead to action against merchant marine credentials.
+Note: Failure to comply with the post casualty chemical testing requirements for either alcohol or drugs can result in a Class I civil penalty of $7,000 per violation and could also lead to action against merchant marine credentials.